confluentinc/cp-demo/docs/hybrid-cloud.rst

    .. note::
       The ``cURL`` command is used for educational purposes to emphasize that schema exporters are managed via REST API, but like usual, it is easier in practice to use the ``confluent`` CLI.
-Here is an equivallent command from the ``confluent`` CLI, assuming the CLI user is logged into the source Confluent Platform and has proper authorization on the source Schema Registry cluster to create the exporter:
+Here is an equivallent command from the ``confluent`` CLI, assuming the CLI user is logged into the source |cp| and has proper authorization on the source Schema Registry cluster to create the exporter:

       .. code:: shell